reverentgeek/okta.github.io/_source/_use_cases/events-api-deprecation/index.md

    }
 ```

-Immediately obvious is the increased structure and additional embedded information.
-For example, the `client.geographicalContext` captures the geolocation of the client accessing the system which unavailable in the `/events` API.
+Note the System Log API representation's improved structure and additional embedded information when compared with the Event API's Event representation.
+For example, the System Log API's `client.geographicalContext` attribute captures the geolocation of the client accessing the system.
+This attribute is unavailable in the Events API.

 ##### Event / System Log API Event Attribute Mapping